H34TB145T/TryHackMe_ovpn/README.md

-# TryHackMe one enter press .opvn file connect
+# TryHackMe one enter press .ovpn file connect
 Developed By **H34TB145T**

 ## Description
-The aim of the script is to connect to the **TryHackMe** network using their opvn file but in the backgound of your system without populating the terminal space and copy the running interface's IP address into your clipboard automatically.
+The aim of the script is to connect to the **TryHackMe** network using their .ovpn file but in the backgound of your system without populating the terminal space and copy the running interface's IP address into your clipboard automatically.
 So you don't need to run all the steps.
 You can kill your ongoing openvpn VPN connection too.